MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/pattern-matching.md

 f(MyEnum::Variant(10, false)); // returns 3
 ```

-Additionally, when matching ability restrictions on the value being matched must be followed.
-In
-particular, you cannot wildcard match on a non-droppable value (when matching by value), and if you
-bind a non-droppable value to a variable that variable _must_ be used in the match arm.
-However, if
-you fully destructure the non-droppable value then you can wildcard match on the fields within it.
+Additionally, match bindings are subject to the same ability restrictions as other aspects of Move.
+In particular, the compiler will signal an error if you try to match a value (i.e., not-reference) without `drop` using a wildcard, as the wildcard expects to drop the value.
+Similarly, if you bind a non-`drop` value using a binder, it must be used in the right-hand side of the match arm.
+In addition, if you fully-destruct that value, you have unpacked it, matching the semantics of  [non-`drop` struct unpacking](link).
+See [ref section] for more details about the `drop` capability.

 ```move
 public struct NonDrop(u64)